Code rarely ages well, and merging doesn’t get any easier over time. Here's how Swarmia helps your team get pull requests through faster.

-By managing the amount of work in progress and code review time, teams can significantly accelerate their Pull Request cycle times.
-After getting into the habit of quick code reviews, teams can expect to close 80% of Pull Requests within 48 hours, and rarely have Pull Requests older than 14 days to deal with.
+By managing the amount of work in progress and code review time, teams can significantly accelerate their pull request cycle times.
+After getting into the habit of quick code reviews, teams can expect to close 80% of pull requests within 48 hours, and rarely have to deal with pull requests older than 14 days.

-Lack of visibility is a common cause for stuck Pull Requests.
+Lack of visibility is a common cause for stuck pull requests.
 Swarmia's Pull Request view gives a quick overview of what’s going on, and the charts give an idea of team throughput and bottlenecks.
-Just getting in a habit of checking the Pull Request view from time to time goes a long way to ensuring that Pull Requests are moving.
+Getting in the habit of checking the Pull Request view from time to time goes a long way to ensuring that pull requests are moving.

 The above Pull Request view tells you a lot about your situation.
-A large number of Pull Requests in progress is often a sign of a problem, and being able to see Pull Request ages helps understand its magnitude.
-The graphs above your Pull Request inbox give insights about cycle time and Pull Request throughput trends over time.
+A large number of pull requests in progress is often a sign of a problem, and being able to see pull request ages helps you to understand its magnitude.
+The graphs above your pull request inbox give insights about cycle time and pull request throughput trends over time.

 💁♀️ Visit the Pull Request view regularly.
-It’s usually enough to check how many Pull Requests are open, and that there are no old and stale Pull Requests sitting on the shelf.
-Think of it as a canary in the goldmine, worth a closer look if there are apparent issues.
+It’s usually enough to check how many pull requests are open, and that there are no old and stale pull requests sitting on the shelf.
+Think of it as a canary in the goldmine, it's worth a closer look if there are apparent issues.

 Before jumping into Swarmia’s Working Agreements to set throughput targets for your team, it’s worth the time to investigate past performance and estimate sustainable levels of throughput going forward.

 In the above example, it looks like median review and cycle time are quite healthy, but there are plenty of outliers with high review times and cycle times.
-According to the Review Times scatter plot, a handful of Pull Requests have been waiting for review for quite some time, and while there are lots of Pull Requests assigned to other teams for review, they seem to be done quickly and are not the bottleneck.
-Looks like there are issues with code review that are worth addressing as a team!
+According to the Review Times scatter plot, a handful of pull requests have been waiting for review for quite some time, and while there are lots of pull requests assigned to other teams for review, they seem to be done quickly and are not the bottleneck.
+So, it looks like there are issues with code review that are worth addressing as a team!

 💁♀️ Help stakeholders understand.
 Improving code review time requires the team to invest some extra time and effort.
 Most businesspeople love the idea of going faster, so backed with data it shouldn’t be too hard to get them onboard.

 💁♀️ Start with code review.
-Working Agreements about Pull Requests help teams get their Pull Request game on point and to improve throughput.
-Code review time is usually a leading indicator of total Pull Request cycle time, so focus on that first.
+Working Agreements about pull requests help teams get their pull request game on point and improve throughput.
+Code review time is usually a leading indicator of total pull request cycle time, so focus on that first.

 After configuring and adopting the new working agreement, outliers become clearly visible in context, exceptions from the past two weeks are spelled out, and the scatter plot highlights delays caused by cross-team collaboration.